source-solutions/windows-tools/README.md

 ### Ay_Emul

 [Ay_Emul](https://bulba.untergrund.net/emulator_e.htm) is a music player and converter that supports the AY-3-891x and YM2149F sound chips.
 It can convert `SNDH` files for the Atari ST to `YM6` format which can be converted to play on the Chloe 280SE.
+Export is done by right-clicking the music in the play list.

 ### Vortex Tracker II